-D Module

-Further assumptions for scenario development:

-Module D information declares potential loads and benefits of secondary material, secondary fuel or recovered energy leaving the product system based on scenarios.
+Recycled Content of Product: 23.3 % Further assumptions for scenario development: Module D information declares potential loads and benefits of secondary material, secondary fuel or recovered energy leaving the product system based on scenarios.
 The impacts associated with module D are calculated by identifying the point of substituted functional equivalence where the secondary material substitutes primary production and subtracting the impacts resulting from the substituted production of the product.

-There are no flows of recovered materials into or out from the cellular core PVC conduit product system.
+For PVC conduit, recycled PVC used in the product is accounted for in module D. Since more recycled PVC is used as an input than is produced at the manufacturing sites, there is a net flow of recycled material into the system.
+This net input flow is treated as a negative net output flow.
+There are no other flows of recovered materials out from the PVC conduit product system.
 Although PVC is recyclable, the PCR specifies a product recycling rate of 0% for "other materials", under which PVC is classified.
 In addition, biogenic carbon removals associated with packaging materials leaving the system boundary through recycling during A5 are declared in module D.